 These festive Gummi Bears are ready to fill your stocking.
 Flavors include: Wild Cherry, Green Apple & Strawberry Banana.
-Sold in an 8oz bag.
+Sold in a 10oz bag.

 Candy Orders over $250.00 are calculated by our shipping department, please contact our office to complete your order.